logrob32/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio
 Hello and welcome to my portfolio!
 I've got a few projects in here meant to demonstrate some of the skills I have.
-For the most part, these aren't particularly clean presentations, as the focus is more on showing the skillset I have.
+For the most part, these aren't particularly well annotated, as the focus is more on showing the skillset I have, not on collaborating with anyone else.
 Here's a breakdown of what each project shows:

 EPL Win Loss Predictions Edited.ipynb - A project focusing on predicting English Premier League matches.
 It primarily demonstrates web scraping and machine learning models.